Build apps in Google AI Studio

 Key capabilities include:

-• Context awareness: Maintains context of previous prompts and file states.
+• Context awareness: maintains context of previous prompts and file states.

-• Multi-file management: Handles dependencies across multiple files.
+• Multi-file management: handles dependencies across multiple files.

-• Verified execution: Verifies code updates to reduce hallucinations.
+• Verified execution: verifies code updates to reduce hallucinations.

 Full-stack capabilities